 Handlee is a clean, sophisticated font based on the creator, Joe Prince.
 Each letter has varying ascenders and descenders for a more natural handwritten appearance.
-A nice thing about this font is that it still maintains its quality and legibility even at very small font sizes.
+A nice thing about this hand lettering font is that it still maintains its quality and legibility even at very small font sizes.

 Homemade Apple is a delicious font that would look good on any food and recipe blog.
 It’s a cursive font with tiny irregularities in the letters, giving it both a natural and a stylistic look.
-Use this font on a blog or when printing recipe cards to keep on the kitchen counter.
+Use this hand lettering font on a blog or when printing recipe cards to keep on the kitchen counter.

-Coming Soon is a heartfelt font that was inspired by the creator’s mom.
+Coming Soon is a heartfelt hand lettering font that was inspired by the creator’s mom.
 It’s her handwriting from the 6th grade and looks clean, balanced and vertical with each letter.
 If only every kid’s handwriting was this neat and easy to read.